KT-Emmani/SQL-PROJECT---UAE-USED-CARS-ANALYSIS/README.md

-# Plato's Pizza Sales Analysis (Interactive Dashboard creation using MS Excel)
+# UAE Used Cars Analysis (Interactive Dashboard creation using Power Bi)

 ## Table of Contents